-Geosyntec visited the Facility on 27 October 2020 to visually inspect the Fly Ash Basin and Bottom Ash Basin and to interview the Facility's environmental coordinator.
+Geosyntec visited the Facility on 12 October 2021 to visually inspect the Fly Ash Basin and Bottom Ash Basin and to interview the Facility's environmental coordinator.
 During this inspection, Geosyntec traversed the entire length of the Fly Ash Basin and Bottom Ash Basin perimeter dikes and the divider dike between the two CCR units.
 Geosyntec visually inspected and recorded observations with regards to the condition of the dike crest, upstream and downstream slopes, dike toe, and the discharge/stormwater conveyance structures to identify conditions or features that may potentially indicate distress or instability.
 A site map which depicts notable observations is presented on Figure 2.

-Weather conditions during the inspection were observed to be clear, with temperatures of about 65 °F to 85 °F during the visit.
-During the month of October 2020 prior to the site inspection, New Roads, LA received 0.04 inches of rainfall (data from nearby New Roads, LA US [USC00166686] station.
+Weather conditions during the inspection were observed to be clear, with temperatures of about 75 °F to 85 °F during the visit.
+During the previous 30 days prior to the site inspection (12 September 2021 to 12 October 2021), New Roads, LA received 6.80 inches of rainfall (data from nearby New Roads, LA US [USC00166686] station.
 The inspected ground surface was generally dry with isolated patches of desiccation cracks and with no areas of standing water outside basin interiors.
 The exterior perimeter dikes were mowed prior to the inspection and vegetation appeared to be maintained.